voltpop/vp-website/_blogs/warp.markdown

   * [Options](#task-options)

+## Getting Warp
+Warp currently lives [here](https://github.com/dfoulks1/warp) and can be run straight from the repository after installing the contents of `requirements.txt`.

 ## Job Sessions

 Warp uses Job Sessions ( an alias to requests.sessions) to manage certificates, auth, and other connection settings for a series of REST calls.
 The script creates a session (authenticated or not) in order to run the tasks evaluated therein.